Water in Your Oil Tank – What to do about it?

 If left untreated, contaminated fuel can cause mayhem in machinery’s internal components, bringing operations to a halt and resulting in huge expenses.

-• Keep your tank topped up to avoid any empty space for air where condensation can form.
+• Keep your tank topped up – By doing this, you avoid any empty space for air where condensation can form.

-• Have your tank inspected at least every six months by an OFTEC registered engineer.
-This will ensure your tank is in sound condition and able to withstand adverse weather conditions, as well as protect yourself from an expensive callout when something goes wrong.
+• Have your tank inspected at least every six months – An OFTEC registered engineer will ensure your tank is in sound condition and able to withstand adverse weather conditions, as well as protect you from an expensive callout when something goes wrong.

-• Keep lids shut on your tank which may seem obvious, but it’s vital to make sure they are not loose to prevent rainwater from getting inside.
+• Keep lids shut on your tank – This may seem obvious, but it’s vital to make sure they are not loose to prevent rainwater from getting inside.

-• Shelter your oil tank to protect it from cold and windy weather conditions.
-This will stop ice forming on the exterior of the tank or snow sitting on or around it which can both reduce the temperature of the oil inside.
+• Shelter your oil tank – Not only does this protect it from cold and windy weather conditions.
+It can also stop ice from forming on the exterior of the tank or snow sitting on or around it which can both reduce the temperature of the oil inside.

-• Tank dewatering at outlet pipes, through a bung, for example, will identify any liquid interfaces between the oil and water.
-A bung should be fitted 0.25 inches from the bottom of the tank, to provide an outlet for any water to escape whilst containing the oil.
+• Tank dewatering at outlet pipes – A bung should be fitted 0.25 inches from the bottom of the tank to provide an outlet for any water to escape whilst containing the oil.
 Your tank should be dewatered every six months to prevent water from collecting and causing severe corrosion.

 If you believe you have issues with your stored fuels or oils in your storage tank, get in touch with our expert team at Crown Oil Environmental as soon as possible to avoid high expenses.
 We have a wide range of environmental services on hand to help you prevent water and microbial bacteria contamination and can help you tackle any problems if they have already transpired.

-Ready to learn more and wish to discuss your options including industrial tank cleaning, fuel polishing and fuel uplifts for any fuels you no longer need.
-Simply call our fuel experts today on 0330 123 3399 to find out more and get started.
+Ready to learn more and discuss your options, including industrial tank cleaning, fuel polishing and fuel uplifts for any fuels you no longer need?
+Call our fuel experts today on 0330 123 3399 to find out more and get started.

 Enquire about a service